-The cost of a non-resident fishing license in Arkansas varies based on your plans.
-A 3-Day Trip Fishing License is just $30, perfect for a short getaway, while the annual license costs $60, giving you year-round access to the state’s stunning waters.
-If you want to catch trout, you’ll also need a Nonresident Trout Permit for an additional $20.
-Explore further to discover more about permits and regulations for a fantastic fishing adventure in Arkansas!
+The cost of a non-resident fishing license in Arkansas depends on how long you plan to fish.
+A 3-Day Trip Fishing License costs $30, while the annual license runs $60 for year-round access.
+If you want to catch and keep trout, you’ll also need a Nonresident Trout Permit for an extra $20.

 Overview of Non-Resident Fishing Licenses

-For a short visit, the Nonresident 3-Day Trip Fishing License is ideal, letting you enjoy fishing techniques with sport tackle for just $30.
-If you’re after trout or fishing in specific waters, don’t forget to snag the Nonresident Trout Permit for an additional $20.
+For a short visit, the Nonresident 3-Day Trip Fishing License lets you fish with sport tackle for just $30.
+If you plan to keep trout or fish in specific designated waters, you’ll also need a Nonresident Trout Permit for an additional $20.

-For those who want to fish year-round, the annual non-resident license is available for $60.
-Remember, these licenses are non-transferable and non-refundable, valid for one year from the purchase date.
+For year-round fishing, the annual non-resident license costs $60.
+All licenses are non-transferable and non-refundable, valid for one year from the purchase date.

-You can easily buy your license online, at designated locations, or by phone.
-These licenses support conservation efforts, ensuring Arkansas’s beautiful waters remain vibrant for future fishing adventures.
+You can buy online, at local retailers, or by phone.
+These licenses directly support conservation, helping keep Arkansas’s waterways healthy for future anglers.

 Cost of Non-Resident 3-Day Trip Fishing License

-This license lets you fish with sport tackle for three days, but if you want to keep trout or fish in certain waters, you’ll need an additional Nonresident Trout Permit.
+The Non-Resident 3-Day Trip Fishing License costs $30.
+It lets you fish with sport tackle for three consecutive days.
+If you want to keep trout or fish in certain waters, you’ll need to add a Nonresident Trout Permit.

 License Pricing Details